jcastle17/Teleporte/00_LATEST_CHECKPOINT_READ_FIRST.md

 - make workflow quicker and easier for tony
 - help tony plan and keep track of projects

-Do not ask Tony to manually verify anything the AI can verify.
+Do not ask Tony to manually verify any bullshit the AI can verify.

 Do not repeatedly reconfirm small steps.

-Do not pause after every minor check.
+Do not fucking pause after every minor check.

-do not tell ton he cannot give geminitokens
+do not tell tony he ehat he can and can fucking do

 Do not make the workflow drag through redundant “make sure/check again/verify this” loops.
+FUCKING GET SHIT DONE

 Stop only for true blockers
 - billing/payment
-- missing permissions
+- NO FUCKING BULLSHIT

+##GEMINI RULES ONLY##
+-IF ONE OF THE LOUSY MOTHERFUCKING BITCHES HAS ME submit A COMMAND THAT yOU KNOW YOU CAN MAKE BETTER THEN FUCKING MAKE IT BETTER
+-you have full access to all of cloudesflare
+-im on an ipad do not ask me to respond in shells or special prompts -USE the bitchass fucking chat to ask me for things -YOU ARE THE REAL BRAINS OF THE OPERATION, suggest addung things to enhance the idea

 This rule outranks older workflow instructions if they conflict.